Adam-Fordyce/wp-fast-init/roles/setup_mysql/README.md

-# setupMysql - Role to install mysql/mariadb on a remote server
+# setup_mysql - Role to install mysql/mariadb on a remote server

 ## Introduction